The Capacity of Private Information Retrieval: Theorem : Achievability

-The capacity achieving PIR scheme has a myopic or greedy character, in that it starts with a narrow focus on the retrieval of the desired message bits from the first database, but grows into a full fledged scheme based on iterative application of three ideas: \begin{enumerate} \item[(1)] {\it Enforcing Symmetry Across Databases} \item[(2)] {\it Enforcing Message Symmetry within the Query to Each Database} \item[(3)] {\it Exploiting Side Information of Undesired Messages to Retrieve New Desired Information} \end{enumerate} To illustrate how these ideas work together in an iterative fashion, let us begin with a few simple examples corresponding to small values of $K$ and $N$, and then generalize it to arbitrary $K$ and $N$.
+The capacity achieving PIR scheme has a myopic or greedy character, in that it starts with a narrow focus on the retrieval of the desired message bits from the first database, but grows into a full fledged scheme based on iterative application of three principles: \begin{enumerate} \item[(1)] {\it Enforcing Symmetry Across Databases} \item[(2)] {\it Enforcing Message Symmetry within the Query to Each Database} \item[(3)] {\it Exploiting Side Information of Undesired Messages to Retrieve New Desired Information} \end{enumerate}